YousufProjs-exe/Calculator.c/README.md

 The core logic of the calculator program typically follows these steps:
 Variable Declaration: Declare variables to store the two operands (e.g., num1, num2 as double) and the operator (e.g., op as char).
 A variable for the result may also be used.
 User Input: Prompt the user to enter the operator and the two numbers using printf() and read them using scanf().
 It is important to use a space before the %c format specifier in scanf (e.g., " %c") to consume any leftover newline characters from previous inputs.
 Operation Logic: A switch statement is commonly used to manage the different arithmetic operations efficiently.
 Each case within the switch corresponds to a specific operator character and executes the relevant calculation.
 Error Handling: A specific check can be implemented within the division case to ensure the program handles division by zero gracefully, preventing a runtime error.
 A default case in the switch statement catches any invalid operator inputs.
 Output: The final result of the calculation is printed to the console using printf(), formatted for readability (e.g., limiting decimal places).

+message on yousuf.env @instagram for updates :) .
+THANK YOU
+K.YOUSUF